 After telecommuting from Los Alamos for 10 years, David joined Los Alamos National Laboratory in 2005, where he retired as Research Engineer and Team Leader.
-He received the B.S. degree, Magna Cum Laude, in computer and systems engineering from Rensselaer Polytechnic Institute, and S.M., E.E., and Sc.D. degrees in electrical engineering and computer science from Massachusetts Institute of Technology.
+He received a B.S. degree, Magna Cum Laude, in computer and systems engineering from Rensselaer Polytechnic Institute, and S.M., E.E., and Sc.D. degrees in electrical engineering and computer science from Massachusetts Institute of Technology.

 As a community member of Los Alamos for over 30 years, Pat Soran has been involved in many non‐profit organizations.
 In 1996 he co-founded the Los Alamos Lunch Buddies Program and after getting 125 adult volunteers, Pat turned the program over to Big Brothers/Big Sisters of Northern New Mexico.
 In 1997 Pat founded the Diane Soran Foundation and spent several years restoring and refurbishing the Tot Lot parks and play areas of Los Alamos.
 Under Pat’s directorship, the Diane Soran Foundation also provided scholarships to graduating Los Alamos High School seniors.
 From 1999 to 2009 Pat served on the board of directors and was president of the Crisis Center of Northern New Mexico.
 In 2014, Pat and his wife Ann Hayes were co‐chairpersons of the Northern New Mexico United Way campaign.
 In addition to being a member of the Founder’s Society of the Los Alamos Community Foundation, Pat serves on the UNM-LA Advisory Board and is an active 20-year member of the Kiwanis Club of Los Alamos, managing the community’s annual 4th of July fireworks display for many years.
 Pat is a recipient of the Jim West “Spirit of the West” award from Los Alamos Assets in Action.